bract/bract.lein-template/resources/leiningen/new/bract/README.md

 java -jar {{name}}-0.1.0-SNAPSHOT-standalone.jar -vf config/config.edn
 ```

+The `-v` flag enables verbose mode - you can turn it off by specifying only `-f config/config.edn` in the CLI.

 ### REPL support

-Start the REPL using `lein repl` command, which drops you into the `bract.core.dev` namespace.
+Start the REPL using `lein repl` command, which drops you into the `bract.dev.repl` namespace.

+In the REPL you can run `(help)` command to see help.

 ### Running tests